FOSSBOSS/open-Capstan/README.md

+#initial goal:
+convert step files to scads and stls so they may be live viewed on github.

 # Capstan-Drive
 A Capstan Drive is a cheap rope-driven speed reducer that has low backlash, low inertia, low noise, and high torque transparency.
 When it comes to building robots a Capstan Drive can be quite beneficial.
 This test stand has the following features: